enhoshen/technical-difficulties/networking/random-topics.md

 #[38;5;246;03m# Format and print data[39;00m
 ```
 If in a browser, examining the dev tool shows you the response is a html document.
-This is done by the field `User-Agent` in http header.
+This is done by the checking the field `User-Agent` in http header.
+By running curl with verbose option set:
 ```shell
 # run curl with verbose option
 curl -v cheat.sh/printf